 - Provide clear information on where the animal will be housed during the day or when alone and if professional dog walking or daycare services will be visiting.

 - Stress the traits that make your pet a good tenant.

-- If you have a cat, consider keeping her indoors only to avoid conflicts with neighbors, destruction of landscaping, and to keep her safe.
+- If you have a cat, consider keeping them indoors only to avoid conflicts with neighbors and to keep them safe.

-- Offer proof that your dogs and cats have been spayed or neutered, and stress that sterilization surgery makes a healthier and better-behaved pet…and thus a better tenant.
+- Offer proof that your dogs and cats have been spayed or neutered, and stress that spay/neuter surgery makes a healthier and better-behaved pet…and thus a better tenant.

 - Pledge to keep your pets groomed, clean, free of fleas, up-to-date on vaccinations, licensed, and healthy.

 Here are some sites to help you find pet-friendly housing in your area: